 The DWINTO (the original Deck Watch Officer) test is taken without the book.
 You have five years after passing it to take the open-book renewal test (DWINTR).
 If it's been more than five years since you passed the DWINTO or a DWINTR test, it will be a closed-book test.

 Generally, on open book end-of-course tests you can use only unmarked course materials from the Coast Guard Institute.
-Also, tabs on pages of the course are prohibited.
+Tabs on pages of the course books are also prohibited.

 Be sure to read the complete instructions from the Coast Guard Institute on what is and what is not allowed.